ScreamingHawk/web-vlc/README.md

 Please note that MyAnimeList has a very relaxed search feature which may result in poor matches.

+To enable auto updating of your shows, log in to MAL and create a [clientId](https://myanimelist.net/apiconfig).
+Set the `api.mal.clientId` and `api.mal.clientSecret` with the provided values.

 #### API - Cache Period

 Data returned from the APIs are cached for a number of days.